KilianKegel/FatherlessAmerica/README.md

 This astonishing fact is reflected in many statistics, but here are the two most important.
 Tonight, about 40 percent of American children will go to sleep in homes in which their fathers do not live.
-Before they reach the age of eighteen, more than half of our nation’s children are likely to spend at least a significant portion of their childhoods living apart from their fathers.* Never before in this country have so many children been voluntarily abandoned by their fathers.
+Before they reach the age of eighteen, more than half of our nation's children are likely to spend at least a significant portion of their childhoods living apart from their fathers.* Never before in this country have so many children been voluntarily abandoned by their fathers.
 Never before have so many children